HAND PAPERMAKING NEWSLETTER number 148 October 2024

 Papermaker: Gabrielle McHugh

-These sheets were made usuing a 5.5 inch x 8.5 inch decklebox places in a vat of water.
+These sheets were made using a 5.5 inch x 8.5 inch decklebox places in a vat of water.
 Add 2 tablespoons of 4 hour premium abaca into the decklebox.
 Agitate the decklebox with pulp and remove from the vat of water to drain.
 While draining, randomly add drops of pigmented raw flax using a dropper.
 Drop from varying heights.
 Once water is mostly drained, add more drops of pigmented flax to the surface and flick water to create deliberate "papermaker's tears".
 These sheets were pressed in a hydraulic press and dried in a restraint drying system.

 To see more of Gabrielle's work, you can visit her website at www.gabriellemchugh.com or follow her on Instagram at @inwitheswim

-This paper was made and sent in as part of a Handmade Paper Exchange, a full-size sheet paper exchange run by Geneieve Lapp and Sophia Hotzler.
+This paper was made and sent in as part of a Handmade Paper Exchange, a full-size sheet paper exchange run by Genevieve Lapp and Sophia Hotzler.
 Head over to @handmadepaperexchange on Instagram for more information for future exchanges.

 decorated papers